acbecker/acbecker.github.io/content/pages/about.md

 [friends](http://about.wise.io/company/)
 [who](http://tangledfields.com/) [are](https://github.com/jakevdp)
 absolutely lighting things up in new and different ways using these new platforms.
-Leading, being in the world, and making me wish I had at least some part of their lives.
-Nice work!
+Leading, being in the world, all in all nice work!
 Inspiration accomplished.

 Writing the code to make the future happen is not enough; you have to represent it.
 Which is what I intend to do here as best I can.